TPettit621/test/readme.md

 # My First Project

-Here is a cool GitHub reposiotry
+Here is a cool GitHub repository

+Adding something new